stjfs03/Project2/README.md

 * 1,000,000
 * 10,000,000

+These total hit point values will be distributed among each clan members.
+This means that you cannot have one clan member with 10,000,000 hit points.
+The limit for the number of hit points one clan member can have is 1,000.

 Each round's actual hit points will be +/- 5% of the base hit point value.
 For example, each 100 round will have actual total hit points between 95 and 105.